ERCOT Organization Backgrounder

-ERCOT is a membership-based 501(c)(4) nonprofit corporation, governed by a board of directors and subject to oversight by the Public Utility Commission of Texas (PUCT) and the Texas Legislature.
-The ERCOT board of directors is a 16-member "hybrid" group that includes six market participants from each of the six electric utility market groups, three consumer representatives, five independent (unaffiliated) members, the ERCOT CEO and the Texas PUCT chair (non-voting).
+ERCOT is a membership-based 501(c)(4) nonprofit corporation, governed by a board of directors and subject to oversight by the Public Utility Commission of Texas (PUC) and the Texas Legislature.
+The ERCOT board of directors is a 16-member "hybrid" group that includes six market participants from each of the six electric utility market groups, three consumer representatives, five independent (unaffiliated) members, the ERCOT CEO and the Texas PUC chair (non-voting).
 The Technical Advisory Committee (TAC) makes policy recommendations to the board of directors.
 TAC is assisted by five standing subcommittees, as well as numerous workgroups and task forces.

 ERCOT's operations activities are headquartered in Taylor, about 25 miles northeast of Austin in an 85,000-square-foot operations center and additional 75,000-square-foot facility.
 An additional backup operations center is located outside of Austin.

 Most board and stakeholder meetings occur at an executive and administration center near the Austin-Bergstrom Airport at 7620 Metro Center Drive.